 Who We’re Looking For

 We’re seeking applications that solve real-world industry challenges and are at Technology Readiness Levels (TRL) 4-6.
 Strong proposals should include a clear plan for further exploitation and have a well-documented future funding pathway.
+We are keen to support proposals that represent novel innovation and adoption activities.

 In line with the Scottish Government and UK Government missions for growth, we are supportive of applications that can deliver economic and societal benefits across the following sectors: